Why is there a specific diet for female athletes?

 When lipid oxidation increases, focus on good fats (oily fish, seeds, oils, avocados).

-5. Protein: Not just for men
+5. Protein: not just for men

 IRON